Fable III: Development

 At the beginning of the Gamescon announcement of Fable III, Molyneux stated that the game was taking a different theme compared to the others as he believes the third game in a series to be hard to do correctly: "If all the rules have been established and all you offer is a new story and a handful of locations, people will start to lose interest".

-In an interview with OXM UK, Molyneux spoke about how Fable was at risk of becoming a generic game where the player started off underpowered and weak but slowly got more powerful after they met the bad guy.
+In an interview with Official Xbox Magazine, Molyneux spoke about how Fable was at risk of becoming a generic game where the player started off underpowered and weak but slowly got more powerful after they met the bad guy.
 After the player killed the bad guy, the credits would roll.
 Believing that is the formula that applies to many games, he asked why games "end at potentially the most exciting bit?"
 It was this that formed the basis of Fable III, where the player can overthrow the tyrant before becoming ruler themselves.
 He stated that it was when the player was ruler that the consequences of "who you are going to be, are you going to be good or evil, cruel or kind" stopped applying only to the player, but affected the entire country.

 Molyneux hinted that there may be drawbacks to leaving a player's castle too often to investigate crimes or fight wars, asking:

 Talking about the inspiration for Fable III, Molyneux said "if in Fable the inspiration was folklore and in Fable II the inspiration was King Arthur and Robin Hood, then Fable III is definitely the rebels and monarchs – both modern-day and historic":

 There are also new takes on traditional Fable concepts such as morphing, where the player's weapon changes depending on what they do, and their alignment.
 If the Hero kills large numbers of skeletons their weapon will appear to be made of bones, whereas if they go around killing innocent people their weapon will begin to drip with blood.
 The weapon would also level throughout the game, making it sharper and more deadly.
 Another example is the "Extreme Emote" system.
 For example, if someone angers the Hero, they can show them their true nature, with either demonic or angelic wings sprouting out of their back.

 Lionhead Studios associate sound producer Georg Backer said that Fable III contains over 47 hours of recorded speech.
 This rises from 36 hours of recorded speech in Fable II.
 Backer said that the AI is the "biggest chunk of dialogue".
 Backer also said that the over 47 hours include "gossip lines" in which the "AI talk to you about what is happening in the game".
 The "30 or 40" different types of AI characters each have "about 2,000 lines".
 Three writers wrote the 460,000 recorded words in the game and it took more than 80 actors to voice them.
 Many lines are the ones that previously appeared in Fable II, so how many hours of vocal track are original recordings is unknown.